The City of Colwood is committed to sound financial management and is required by legislation to present a balanced

-Only half of your tax bill is municipal tax.
+Only about half of your tax bill is municipal tax.
 In 2023, 50% of the charges on a Colwood residential property tax notice are collected for other agencies, such as the Ministry of Education, Capital Regional District, BC Transit and the Hospital Board.
 All these charges go on one tax notice as an efficient billing process where residents don't have to deal with multiple bills.

 2024 Budget process

 Following the Service Review, a draft financial plan is prepared for review and discussion in a series of public meetings.

-Colwood residents are encouraged to attend meetings to learn more and provide input.
-Feedback is also welcome by email to firstname.lastname@example.org.
+Colwood residents are encouraged to attend meetings (see meeting table below) to learn more and provide input.
+Feedback is also welcome by email to email@example.com.